-- 59. The ALP is treated as owning a subsidiary company under Australian tax law.
-The company pays a \$70 franked dividend to the ALP.
-The New Zealand partners of the ALP are natural persons.
-The underlying basis of the franking credit was income tax the subsidiary company had paid previously on its trading income.
-While dividends received by the ALP are subject to tax in Australia, the attached franking credit offsets any tax liability on this dividend so the ALP does not pay tax on that income. - 60.
-In this case, only the first element is satisfied.
-The dividend is assessable income to the partners under ss CD 1 and HG 2(2).
-The second and third elements are not satisfied because no Australian income tax has been paid on the dividend by the ALP.
+In this case, only the first key element is satisfied.
+The dividend is assessable income to the New Zealand partners under ss CD 1, HG 2 and CB 35.
+The second and third key elements are not satisfied because no Australian income tax has been paid on the dividend by the ALP.
 In Australia, a franking credit reduces the amount of income tax that a taxpayer has to pay: s 4-10 of the Income Tax Assessment Act 1997 (Aust.).
 As a result, under the arrangement the ALP had a nil income tax liability for the relevant period, and so paid no income tax.
-Whatever income tax may have been paid by the subsidiary, the tax was not paid on the segment of income that the New Zealand partners are liable for income tax on (namely the dividend income). - 61.
+Whatever income tax may have been paid by the subsidiary, the tax was not paid on the segment of income that the New Zealand partners are liable for income tax on (namely the dividend income).

 In terms of New Zealand assessable income, however, there is dividend income of \$35 and \$34.30 to the 50% partner and 49% partner respectively.
-The dividend income derived by the New Zealand partners excludes the amount of franking credits used to reduce the amount of Australian income tax payable. - 62.
+The dividend income derived by the New Zealand partners excludes the amount of franking credits used to reduce the amount of Australian income tax payable.

 The Commissioner acknowledges that there may be situations where an ALP has insufficient franking credits to reduce the Australian income tax liability to nil.
 The ALP may then be required to pay the residual income tax liability.
 The second element would be satisfied in that situation to the extent of the residual income tax paid.
 In other words, where a dividend is only partially franked or not franked at all, then a foreign tax credit may arise for the income tax actually paid.